The Benefit of Being Bayesian in Online Conformal Prediction: Introduction

-\item \emph{Indirect approach:} Since statistical assumptions often do not hold in practice, a recent trend \citep{gibbs2021adaptive} is to remove all statistical assumptions, and instead estimate the empirical quantile of $r^*_{1:T}$ using first-order optimization algorithms from \emph{adversarial online learning} \citep{hazan2023introduction,orabona2023modern}.
-Taking gradient descent for example, such an approach amounts to picking an initialization $r_1(x_1,\alpha)\in[0,R]$ and following with the \emph{improper}\footnote{Improper means the predicted $r_t(x_t,\alpha)$ can be outside the domain $[0,R]$.
-As discussed in Section~\ref{section:main}, this is important for achieving low coverage frequency error.} incremental update
+\item \emph{Indirect approach:} However, even the iid or exchangeability assumption is often too strong in practice, e.g., when \textsc{Base} itself is updated using gradient descent in Step 5 of the interaction protocol.
+Motivated by this challenge, a recent trend \citep{gibbs2021adaptive} is to remove all statistical assumptions, and instead estimate the empirical quantile of $r^*_{1:T}$ using first-order optimization algorithms from \emph{adversarial online learning} \citep{hazan2023introduction,orabona2023modern}.
+Taking gradient descent for example, such an approach amounts to picking an initialization $r_1(x_1,\alpha)\in[0,R]$ and following with the incremental update

 where $\eta_t>0$ is the \emph{learning rate}, and $\partial l_\alpha(r,r^*)$ can be any subgradient of the quantile loss $l_\alpha$ with respect to the first argument.
-Due to the absence of probability, alternative performance metrics have to be considered, such as the \emph{post-hoc coverage frequency} and the \emph{regret}. \end{itemize}
+Due to the \emph{absence of probability} in this setting, alternative performance metrics have to be considered, such as the \emph{post-hoc coverage frequency} and the \emph{regret}. \end{itemize}

 How do these two approaches compare?
-Although first-order optimization does not need statistical assumptions, it requires being ``iterate-centric'' rather than ``data-centric'': one needs to fix a single confidence level $\alpha$ beforehand, and the predicted threshold $r_t(x_t,\alpha)$ depends on how previous predictions compare to the true scores $r^*_{1:t-1}$, rather than just $r^*_{1:t-1}$ itself.
-This leads to some paradoxical observations regarding the obtained confidence sets: \begin{itemize} \item Even if the learning rate $\eta_t$ is a constant $\eta$, the threshold prediction $r_t(x_t,\alpha)$, thus also the confidence set $\calC_t(x_t,\alpha)$, is not invariant to permutations of $r^*_{1:t-1}$. \item As demonstrated in Section~\ref{section:validity}, two copies of an algorithm with $\alpha_1<\alpha_2$ can output $\calC_t(x_t,\alpha_2)\subsetneq \calC_t(x_t,\alpha_1)$, even if the initializations are the same.
-That is, the higher-confidence set is strictly smaller, violating the monotonicity of probability measures. \end{itemize}
+Although the approach of first-order optimization does not need statistical assumptions, it requires being ``iterate-centric'' rather than ``data-centric'': one has to fix a single confidence level $\alpha$ beforehand, and the predicted threshold $r_t(x_t,\alpha)$ depends on how previous predictions $r_1(x_1,\alpha),\ldots,r_{t-1}(x_{t-1},\alpha)$ compare to the true scores $r^*_{1:t-1}$, rather than just $r^*_{1:t-1}$ itself.
+This leads to a previously overlooked \emph{monotonicity issue} that undermines the trustworthiness of the obtained confidence sets: \begin{itemize} \item Two copies of an algorithm with $\alpha_1<\alpha_2$ can output $\calC_t(x_t,\alpha_2)\subsetneq \calC_t(x_t,\alpha_1)$, even if the initializations are the same.
+That is, the higher-confidence set is strictly smaller, violating the monotonicity requirement of probability measures.
+See Section~\ref{section:validity} for details. \end{itemize}